Best Skis for Kids

 Best Park Ski For Kids: Volkl Revolt (here)

 With full rocker and featuring twin tip construction designed to take a beating, the Volkl Revolt is a great unisex park ski.
+For kids who might be in to freestyle skiing, this is a good choice that won’t break the bank.
 Unlike the Fischer Prodigy, which is an all mountain twin tip that we also like for jamming rails, the Revolt is a dedicated park and pipe ski.
 However, the rocker profile allows the Volkl to excel at skiiing both on and off piste, so your freeskier can take advantage of powder days to the fullest.
 Find here.

 Both of my girls have gone through their fair share of skis, especially when they first started out.
 We started them with the simplest and most basic pair, and gradually moved them up as their skill levels improved, their confidence grew, and ultimately, they grew.